 For the sake of this post and to prevent me from going mad.
 I will take the dictionary definition as my reference point.

 If I am going to use the dictionary to explain art why not use it to define subjectivity:

 “The quality of being based on or influenced by personal feelings, tastes, or opinions”Oxford English Dictionary

-If that’s the case, all art should be subjective.
-We all react in our own way to everything we see around us.
+If that’s the case, all art is a personal opinion, it’s all subjective.
+Different people react in different ways to everything we see around us.

-If a dozen people are asked their opinions about a singular work of art we can expect a dozen different answers.
-Each person will form their own opinion based on their own perspectives on life.
-We interpret the world independently and in our own ways.
+If a dozen people are asked their opinions about a particular piece of art we can expect a dozen different answers.
+Each person will form their opinions based on personal experience and their perspective on life.
+We interpret the world independently and in our own unique ways.

 If art can be interpreted differently by each viewer, the artist’s intention is irrelevant.
 Once the art is in the public domain it is open to judgment and criticism, fair or otherwise and the creator is sidelined.

 Without any objective criteria acting as a benchmark by which to judge, it’s a free-for-all for every Tom, Dick, and Harry to state their case.
-We may not be equal intellectually but we are equal emotionally, and if art is truly subjective our emotional responses are all we have to go by.
+We may not be equal intellectually but we are equal emotionally, and if art is truly subjective our emotional response is all we have to go by.

 That implies that all criticism must have equal merit.
-Each viewer is an expert in their own way.
+Each viewer has a subjective response and is an expert in their own way.